AyrtonB/JAPSI/site/content/_index.md

   heading: Our Services
   image: img/foundations-and-tp-s.jpg
   text: >
-    JAPSI services range from conceptual design, detailed engineering and construction, to commissioning, operations & maintenance and life extension
+    JAPSI services, range from conceptual design, detailed engineering and construction, into commissioning, operations & maintenance and life extension.

     We work with operators, shareholders and contractors